 9 common problems with Velux windows & our fix or replace suggestions

 A great way to let light and air into your home, the quality of a Velux window is unmistakable.
 However, nothing lasts forever and as time goes on, their quality can diminish, leaving them in need of repair or replacement.
-As a certified installer and repairer of Velux windows, we’ve decided to take a look at some of the common problems with Velux windows and the easiest ways to fix them.
+As a certified installer and repairer of Velux windows, we’ve decided to take a look at some of the common problems with Velux windows, some trouble shooting, and the easiest ways to fix them.

 Problem 1: Excessive condensation